 - Steamed rice

 This video is at our favorite Thai restaurant in our local area of North Carolina–Rutherford Thia–and how we order there.
+Such beautiful and delicious food!
+YouTube version for sharing available on our channel.

 Chinese restaurants are one of our favorites, because they offer plenty of vegetable and tofu-based dishes, as well as noodles and rice.
 It is best to ask for things to be prepared without oil, fish sauce, or oyster sauce.
 Look for the following options on menus: